Michael-Rapoport/Arbsnark/readme.md

 - Advanced profit calculation considering DEX fees and slippage
 - Risk management with stop-loss mechanisms and maximum loss limits
 - Gas optimization for efficient trade execution
+- Automated execution of arbitrage opportunities based on price feeds
+- Ability to withdraw funds and tokens from the contract
+- Secure ownership and access control mechanisms

 ## Prerequisites